manazevedof/GettingAndCleaningData/README.md

 **mean**

-	Average value related to a series of measures of a subject related to a specific activity and variable
+	Average value related to a series of measures of a subject's specific activity and variable